mhle510/PUR_experiments/README.md

-This code is for the manuscript "Toward streamflow estimation in ungauged regions using machine learning: Quantifying uncertainties in geographic extrapolation"
+The code is for the manuscript "Toward streamflow estimation in ungauged regions using machine learning: Quantifying uncertainties in geographic extrapolation".